 The introduction to this book raised four “frontier questions”, science’s greatest unsolved mysteries.
 The first two frontier questions are addressed in this chapter alone.
-According to science, life and the universe appeared on the order of ten billion years ago.
+Why is there a universe at all?
+How did life begin?

 The double timeline below shows the ten-billion-year timescale.
 The upper bar portrays some phases in the history of the universe, while the lower bar focuses on the Earth and solar system.
 The eons of Earth’s long-term history appear only at the tail end of this time scale.

 - Big Bang, galaxy, sun, and Earth icons all reproduced by Pixabay license.
 Big bang by OpenClipart-Vectors, https://pixabay.com/vectors/bang-explosion-noise-onomatopoeia-148261/ .
 Galaxy icon by OpenClipart-Vectors, https://pixabay.com/vectors/galaxy-magical-adventure-spiral-1294347/ .
 Sun icon by CycledeKrebs, https://pixabay.com/illustrations/sun-day-rays-sun-s-rays-1075154/.
 Earth icon by eirabirkhammar, https://pixabay.com/illustrations/earth-icon-globe-world-4960147/ .
 Bacteria icon = Twitter’s open source “microbe” emoji, Unicode U+1F9A0, CC BY 4.0 license, https://creazilla.com/nodes/55938-microbe-emoji-clipart.
 All icons on this timeline accessed, saved, and archived 9/12/20. ↩